I’m interested in bidding. What do I need to do so I can bid?

 The proxy bidding system is explained in more detail directly below here:

 When I placed a bid, it says I’ve been outbid within seconds of placing my bid.
 How could someone else have placed a higher bid so quickly?

-What you’re seeing is the Proxy Bid system at work.
+What you’re seeing is the Proxy Bidding system in motion.
 When you see the “You’ve Been Outbid” notice immediately after placing your bid, this means that someone has already entered a higher bid amount than the bid amount you’ve just placed.
-This means that they enter a higher proxy bid amount earlier (maybe 2 days ago or 2 hours ago, for example).
+This means that someone else entered a higher proxy bid amount earlier (maybe 2 days ago or 2 hours ago, for example).
 Here’ an example of the proxy bid system works:

-Note that there are often more than 2 bidders bidding on any given lot so you may see the immediate “You’ve Been Outbid” notice more commonly on popular items especially within the last few hours of the auction closing.
+Note that there are often more than two bidders bidding on any given lot, so you may see the immediate “You’ve Been Outbid” notice more commonly on popular items especially within the last few hours of the auction closing.

 How do I know if I am winning an item or if someone has bid over me?
 How do I know if I’ve won something after the auction ends?